 Current projects funded by DOE grants receive priority.

-To apply for on-request technical assistance, complete the online technical assistance request form.
+To apply for on-request technical assistance, email to receive technical assistance.

 Office of Indian Energy staff will process and review your application to determine whether your request fits within the program's scope and can be met with available resources.
 The review is anticipated to take 1 to 2 weeks.
 If approved, your request will be forwarded to the appropriate technical assistance provider, who will contact you before beginning work.